 TOMBSTONE EVENTS are scheduled on a regular basis.

 Yearly events in town attract people from far & wide.
 Tombstone visitors love these special festivals.
 Locals delight in interacting with all our visitors, while they're here!
 We welcome you to our Town's special events!

-Tombstone Quilt Show - This is a month-long Tombstone event, ongoing during February.
+Tombstone Quilt Show - This month-long Tombstone event, ongoing all February.
 Fine Western style quilts by local crafters.
 All activities at the Tombstone Art Gallery, 383 Allen Street - right next to the Visitor Center.
 Open daily: 9:30 a.m. to 4:30 p.m.
 See the Quilters Gallery: Click Here>

 2019 Vigilante Days: To Be Announced

 Vigilante Days - 3rd weekend in February: Saturday, Sunday & Monday.
 On the streets of Tombstone, most events on Allen Street.
 From 10 am to 5 pm each day.
 You'll enjoy historical Wild West reenactments, entertainment & "hangings" (pretend!).
 Hosted by the nonprofit Tombstone Vigilantes.
 One mock hanging is an honored chosen visitor, who gets a plaque at the end of the procedure!
 There's a raffle, a chili cook-off & more!
 All proceeds for the Vigilante's 501c3 organization go to charitable functions.

 2019 Wild West Days: To Be Announced

 Wild West Days - Mid-month, it's a tribute to those in the Armed Forces.
 The Tombstone event is sponsored by The Wild West Detachment, Marine Corps League.
 Entertainment along Allen Street all day on Saturday.
 The activity moves to Big Nose Kate's Saloon for an evening USO Canteen Dance.
 Parade begins 11 am, starting at 6th & Allen, heading West to the American Legion.